A statement of support for the Ukrainian people

-The MIT Press condemns Russia’s abhorrent and unlawful attacks on Ukraine and support and stands in solidarity with the Ukrainian people and their inspiring resistance to tyranny.
-We hold dear MIT’s mission to make the world a better place through education, research, and innovation and stand behind MIT President L. Rafael Reif’s call for sympathy and solidarity from the MIT community.
+On the one year anniversary of Russia’s invasion of Ukraine, the MIT Press stands in solidarity with the Ukrainian people and their inspiring resistance to tyranny.
+We hold dear MIT’s mission to make the world a better place through education, research, and innovation and stand behind former MIT President L. Rafael Reif’s call for sympathy and solidarity from the MIT community.
 We extend this solidarity to our colleagues in the Ukrainian Publishers and Booksellers Association and embrace the International Publishers Association’s call for support from the international community of publishers.

 We believe in the power of scholarship and books to spread knowledge, fight misinformation, overcome differences, and advance us all toward justice and peace.
 We are committed to sharing resources that can help illuminate our understanding of these dark times, while centering and amplifying the voices of those who are most affected by the current atrocities in Ukraine.